ysyk2021/the-power-of-now-a-comprehensive-guide-to-time-management/src/chapter-5-3.md

-Chapter 7: Examples of Individuals Who Successfully Achieved Their Goals Through Effective Time Management
+Examples of Individuals Who Successfully Achieved Their Goals Through Effective Time Management
 ==========================================================================================================

 Time management is a powerful skill that can transform our lives and help us achieve our goals.
 Throughout history, numerous individuals have demonstrated the immense impact of effective time management on their success.
 In this chapter, we will explore inspiring examples of individuals who have leveraged time management principles to accomplish remarkable feats.